andrewsingh/andrewsingh.github.io/content/posts/text-not-tracks.md

 The core idea of the method is building structured text profiles of tracks and artists, then creating dense representations of these profiles to power embedding-based similarity search.

 This post also includes a head-to-head evaluation against the current state of the art audio-text model, CLaMP 3 ([Wu et al. 2025](https://arxiv.org/abs/2502.10362)), on a limited library of music for which we have access to the original audio.
-Our method achieves a **72% win-rate** and a 64.5% confidence-weighted win rate against CLaMP 3, *without using any of the original audio content or user streaming data*.
+Our method achieves a **72% win-rate** and a 64.5% confidence-weighted win rate against CLaMP 3, *without using any audio content or user streaming data*.

 In addition, this post presents [Song Search Arena](https://github.com/andrewsingh/song-search-arena/tree/main), a lightweight web app to facilitate conducting blinded, pairwise preference evaluations between music retrieval systems.
 The arena is model-agnostic, supports both song queries and text queries, and automatically computes analysis metrics such as win rates and Wilson Confidence Intervals.